By Rick Steves

 Once you’re on board, it’s time to sit back and enjoy the journey.

 Find a seat.
 If you have a seat assignment, locate it and plop yourself down.
-If you're traveling without a seat reservation, you can claim any unreserved seat.
+If you’re traveling without a seat reservation, you can claim any unreserved seat.
 If these are in short supply, take a closer look at the reservation tags posted above the seats or on compartment doors.
 Each tag shows which stretch of the journey that seat is reserved for.
 You may well be getting off the train before the seat owner even boards.
-For example, if you're headed from Luzern to Lugano, and you see a seat that's reserved from Lugano to Milan, it's all yours.
+For example, if you’re headed from Luzern to Lugano, and you see a seat that’s only reserved from Lugano to Milan, it’s all yours.